Skip to content

 APISIX Configuration

 The configuration file for APISIX is config.yaml.
-Note that datakit_host should be adjusted to the actual address, such as the IP in a host environment or datakit-service.datakit.svc in a Kubernetes environment.
+Note that datakit_host should be adjusted to the actual address, such as filling in the IP if it's a host environment, or adjusting it to datakit-service.datakit.svc in a Kubernetes environment.

 Metrics

-APISIX supports exposing metrics via the Prometheus protocol.
-Add the following configuration to the APISIX configuration file:
+APISIX supports exposing Metrics via the Prometheus protocol.
+Add the following configuration in the APISIX configuration file:

 apisix: